Skip to content

 How to Protect Against Python Supply Chain Attacks with uv

-Malicious packages uploaded to PyPI are usually caught and yanked within hours or days.
-A dependency cooldown tells uv to ignore packages published within a recent window, so compromised versions get removed before they ever reach your environment.
+Malicious packages uploaded to PyPI are usually pulled within hours or days, either yanked or deleted outright.
+A dependency cooldown tells uv to ignore packages published within a recent window, holding a compromised release out of your resolution long enough for someone else to catch it.

 Set a dependency cooldown

 The exclude-newer setting accepts durations and timestamps.
-For security hardening, durations are the right choice because they create a rolling window that moves forward with the current date.
+Security hardening wants a duration, which creates a rolling window that moves forward with the current date.
+Rolling the cutoff forward with a duration covers every value the option takes.

 On the command line